 Dupree was recruited by the team’s founder, Carlos Mamani aka Pueblito, who is also the coach and the manager of the team, in 2014.
 Soon after, two other Americans followed his path: Domonick Steverson from Woodland, Georgia and Tadavius Williams from Moss Point, Mississippi.
 Other teams followed Mamani’s example.
 At the moment, at least eight Americans are playing basketball professionally in the Potosí region alone.

 Adapting to their new home hasn’t been easy.
 The first challenge is the altitude; perched at 13,420 feet, Potosí is one of the highest cities in the world.
 Dupree says he was sick for two weeks when he arrived and lost 30 pounds.
-“It’s really hard to do anything,” says Georgia-born Rory Miller, who came on a month-long contract to help the Pichincha team toward the end of the season.
-“I really don’t like the high altitude, I can’t even breathe properly and no one told me about it.”
+“It’s tough to do anything,” says Georgia-born Rory Miller, who came on a month-long contract to help the Pichincha team toward the end of the season.
+“I don’t like the high altitude, I can’t even breathe properly, and no one told me about it.”
 The American players make around $1200 per month.

 Cultural differences are also present on the court.
 “The referees allow a lot,” says DeQuan Massey, a player from New York.
 “I don’t know the language.
 I can’t talk to them, so it’s hard.”
 Rory Miller agrees.
 “You can be hit in the face, thrown to the floor and the referees don’t care.
 They protect the Bolivian players.”